 Understanding Mutual Fund Classes

-As an investor, you may have read about Class A, Class B, Class C or other classes of mutual fund shares.
+As an investor, you may have heard about Class A, Class B, Class C or other classes of mutual fund shares.
 If you are thinking about choosing one of these classes, it is important for you to understand the differences between them.

 A single mutual fund, with one portfolio and one investment adviser, may offer more than one "class" of its shares to investors.
 Each class represents a similar interest in the mutual fund's portfolio.
-The principal difference between the classes is that the mutual fund will charge you different fees and expenses depending on the class you choose.
+The biggest difference between the classes is that the mutual fund will charge you different fees and expenses depending on the class you choose.

 If You Buy Class A Shares:

 Class A shares typically charge a front-end sales charge, which means a portion of your dollars is not invested.
 Let’s say you spend $1,000 to purchase Class A shares, and the fund imposes a front-end sales charge of 5 percent.
 You pay the $50 up front and receive shares with a market value of $950.
 Class A shares may impose an asset-based sales charge (often 0.25 percent per year), but it generally is lower than the charge imposed by the other classes (often 1 percent per year for B and C shares).

 Depending on the size of your purchase, the mutual fund might offer you discounts, called breakpoints discounts, on the front-end sales charge if you:

 - Already hold other mutual funds offered by the same fund family.

 - Commit to regularly purchasing the mutual fund's shares.